jokergoo/circlize_book/book/14-chord-diagram-simple.md

 mat[, 3] = 0
 ```

-All parameters for sectors such as colors or gaps between sectors are also
+All parameters for sectors such as colors or gaps between sectors are also automatically
 reduced accordingly by the function.